SoftUni-Internal/interactive-content/EN/06-Forms/03-Template-Driven-Forms.md

 # Resseting the Form

-After a form is submitted resetting is necessary to clear all input fields and reset the track state.
+After a form is submitted, resetting is necessary to clear all input fields and reset the track state.

 ```js
 onSubmit() {